federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

-# RPG AutoClicker Professional Suite for Windows version 5.8.1.4
+# RPG AutoClicker Professional Suite for Windows version 5.8.1.5

+Note, old site https://sourceforge.net/projects/autoclicker-professional/ is obsolete.
+New official site is HERE.

 * BRAND NEW.
 Add mouse buttons XBUTTON1, XBUTTON2 to click.
-* Tiny fixes, code style.
+* Tiny fixes more, code style.

 ## Record-Play Groups of Mouse Actions and Randomize Them for Windows